-Put together different shades of green for your St. Patrick’s Day themed bouquet.
+Put together different shades of green for your St. Patrick’s Day-themed bouquet.
 You can use hydrangeas, tulips, or even your very own flowers from the backyard.

 St. Patrick’s day fun party games shouldn't cost you a fortune.
-With some creativity and imagination, kids can surely have fun celebrating St. Paddy’s Day come March 17.
-Let them play sensory game, go on treasure hunt, or find the leprechaun gold.
+With some creativity and imagination, kids can surely have fun celebrating St. Patrick's Day on March 17.

 22. Shamrock Macarons

 Aren’t these shamrock macarons so dainty and pretty?
-The trick to getting the shape right is by piping 3 mini hearts to form the clover.
+The trick to getting the shape right is by piping three mini hearts to form the clover.